Grey's Anatomy: Recurring

 Dr. Heather Brooks dies in the premiere of season 10.
 She goes to search for Dr. Webber and finds him lying in the basement of the hospital.
 Trying to save Dr. Webber, she accidentally steps into a puddle and electrocutes herself while hitting her head as she falls.
 Also introduced in season 10 was Dr. Karev's estranged father Jimmy Evans (James Remar) who tries to form a relationship with his son but fails repeatedly, and dies in a botched surgery.
 The conclusion of season 10 has Cristina leaving Grey Sloan for Dr. Burke's job as head of Klausman Institute for Medical Research in Zurich, while Dr. Ross makes a last-minute decision to follow her in order to study under her.
 Dr. Maggie Pierce (Kelly McCreary) unknowingly drops a bombshell that she is the child of Dr. Webber and the late Dr. Grey, and was given up at birth for adoption.
 Dr. Meredith Grey has to accommodate another half-sister in her life.
 Also, Dr. Yang privately gives her shares in the hospital to Dr. Karev, also giving him her seat on the board.
 But Dr. Webber all but promises the seat to Dr. Bailey, so the board has to decide between them.
 Season 11 begins with new surgical residents coming to the hospital.
 Introduced in season 11 is Dr. Nicole Herman (Geena Davis), who is Chief of Fetal Surgery at Grey Sloan Memorial.
 Dr. Herman selects Robbins for a fetal surgery fellowship and becomes her mentor.
 Herman features in a 12-episode arc before departing in episode 14.
+Season 14 sees the introduction of Taryn Helm (played by Jaicy Elliot), a new intern who eventually becomes a resident, with recurring appearances in the series in all subsequent seasons thus far.